Chintanpatel24/Chintanpatel24/README.md

 I use open source , swarm it- making with it -without spending my money on API bullies. <br>
 Since open source helps me, I make my own projects open source too <br>
 > You’ll find everything from `file&project managers` to full `IDEs`,n from `Linux dotfiles` to `largersoftwares` and `setups`, and even from `OSINT deskbords` to `eth-hacking tools`.<br>
-> Because everything is open source, I tried to maintain each, [contribut hear](https://github.com/Chintanpatel24/pinme-Ex) !!
+> Because everything is open source, I tried to maintain each, [contribut hear](https://github.com/Chintanpatel24/pinme-Ex) !! <br>
+- just use `@` i will be there for sure !!

 <details>
 <summary>more</summary>